dnlsvdr/1800_202430_BBY06/README.md

 ## Limitations and Future Work
 ### Limitations

-Example:
 - Cannot confirm that you watered a specific plant already so notification will continue to pop.
 - Cannot change username/email and password yet

 ### Future Work

-Example:
 - Allow users to upload their own plant photos.
 - Complete the review section, allowing users to submit and view reviews for each plant
 - Change username/email and password

 ---

-## License

-Example:
-This project is licensed under the MIT License.
-See the LICENSE file for details.